albertfgu/diffwave-sashimi/README.md

 # Pretrained Models

 The branch `git checkout checkpoints` is provided for the code used in the checkpoints.
-**This branch is meant only for reproducing generated samples from the ICML 2022 paper - please do not attempt train-from-scratch results from this code.**
+**This branch is meant only for reproducing generated samples from the SaShiMi paper from ICML 2022 - please do not attempt train-from-scratch results from this code.**
 Both SaShiMi and WaveNet backbones have issues that are explained below.

 ### Checkpoints